List of lucky symbols

 A good luck charm is an amulet or other item that is believed to bring good luck.
 Almost any object can be used as a charm.
-Coins and buttons are examples, as are small objects given as gifts, due to the favorable associations they make.
+Coins, horseshoes and buttons are examples, as are small objects given as gifts, due to the favorable associations they make.
 Many souvenir shops have a range of tiny items that may be used as good luck charms.
 Good luck charms are often worn on the body, but not necessarily.

 History

-The Mojo is a charm originating in African culture.
+The mojo is a charm originating in African culture.
 It is used in voodoo ceremonies to carry several lucky objects or spells and intended to cause a specific effect.
 The concept is that particular objects placed in the bag and charged will create a supernatural effect for the bearer.
 Even today, mojo bags are still used.
 Europe also contributed to the concept of lucky charms.
-Adherents of St. Patrick (the patron saint of Ireland), adopted the four-leaf clover as a symbol of Irish luck because clovers are abundant in the hills of Ireland.
+Adherents of St. Patrick (the patron saint of Ireland) adopted the four-leaf clover as a symbol of Irish luck because clovers are abundant in the hills of Ireland.

 List

 Luck is symbolized by a wide array of objects, numbers, symbols, plant and animal life which vary significantly in different cultures globally.
-The significance of each symbol is rooted in either folklore, mythology, esotericism, religion, tradition, necessity or a combination thereof.
+The significance of each symbol is rooted in either folklore, mythology, esotericism, religion, tradition, necessity, or a combination thereof.